fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/transaction_spending_summary.md

 **Method:** `POST`

-This route takes award filters, and returns the number of transactions and summation of federal action obligations.
+This route returns the number of transactions and the sum of federal action obligations for prime awards given a set of award of filters.

-MVP is to only surface prime awards.
-Later on sub-awards will be added

 ### Request

-filter: Defines how the awards are filtered.
+filters: Defines how the awards are filtered.
 The filter object is defined here.

 https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation